Quasi-isometric rigidity of three manifold groups: Hyperbolicity in the sense of Gromov

-In conclusion, we have defined a geometrically finite action on $Q_\PP$ with the prescribed maximal parabolic subgroups.
-Thus $(G,\PP)$ is relatively hyperbolic and by definition, $Q_\PP$ is equivariantly homeomorphic to the boundary of the cusped space $\partial\cus (G,\PP)$. \endp
+In conclusion, we have defined a geometrically finite action on $Q_\PP$ with the prescribed maximal parabolic subgroups. {As the action of $G$ is minimal on $\partial\cus (G,\PP_G)$, it is also the case in its quotient $Q_{\PP}$}.
+Thus $(G,\PP)$ is relatively hyperbolic and by definition, $Q_\PP$ is equivariantly homeomorphic to the boundary of the cusped space $\partial\cus (G,\PP)$. \endp !TEX root =intro.tex